How are students selected to receive a scholarship?

 My company already has an existing relationship with a college/university in our area.
 How do I know if my school is included among the Foundation’s list of schools?

-The NMIF works to ensure that all colleges and universities offering an insurance/risk management degree are in our database.
+The NMIF works to ensure all colleges and universities offering an insurance/risk management degree are in our database.
 Please feel free to reach out to us to learn if a specific college/university is on our list.
 If your company has a relationship with a school that does not offer such a degree, please let Foundation staff know.
 Many insurance professionals have come to the industry with degrees in business, communication, informational technology, etc., and we will endeavor to add schools that may be working with contributing companies to provide the industry with talent through these other disciplines.

 Is the NMIF Scholarship Program a one-time initiative for company donations or will the Foundation also accept multi-year contributions?

 The NMIF Scholarship Program welcomes one-time as well as multi-year contributions.
 Multi-year contributions, however, will be considered as part of the Presidential Donor level.
 To qualify for this donation level, companies or individuals must commit to a minimum contribution of $5,000 per year for five years.
-Please contact NMIF directly if you are interested in a multi-year commitments.
+Please contact NMIF directly if you are interested in a multi-year commitment.

 Will 100 percent of my contribution go to selected student(s)?